 The first indicator of football's arrival was the formation of RC Recreativo de Huelva in 1889.
 The Copa del Rey – still the premier national cup competition – got started in 1903, soon to be dominated by FC Barcelona, Athletic Club and Real Madrid CF. A decade later there were 25 RFEF-registered clubs.
 Even so, a national league championship only began in earnest in February 1929, involving ten teams, as efforts to unify the clubs finally bore fruit.
 Top-flight numbers would peak at 22 in the 1995/96 season, before dropping back to 20.

-This was the big-achieving background from which Luis Aragonés's generation of 2008 emerged.
-Players such as David Villa, Iker Casillas, Xavi Hernández and Fernando Torres not only helped La Roja to their continental conquest in Austria and Switzerland, they also went 35 matches unbeaten, posting 15 straight victories.
+This was the big-achieving background from which Luis Aragonés's class of 2008, and Vicente del Bosque's 2010 and 2012 vintages, emerged.
+Players such as David Villa, Iker Casillas, Xavi Hernández, Andrés Iniesta and Fernando Torres not only helped La Roja to their unprecedented trophy treble; they also wrote a cluster of new performance records for the Spanish national team.

 Spain have been prominent performers on the futsal pitch as well.
-FIFA Futsal World Cup winners in 2000 and 2004, the national side reigned supreme in the UEFA European Futsal Championships of 1996, 2001, 2005, 2007 and 2010.
-Club teams have done likewise in the UEFA Futsal Cup, where Playas de Castellón FS, twice, and Interviú Madrid, on three occasions, have been European champions.
+FIFA Futsal World Cup winners in 2000 and 2004, the national side reigned supreme in the UEFA European Futsal Championships of 1996, 2001, 2005, 2007, 2010, 2012 and 2016.
+Club teams have done likewise in the UEFA Futsal Cup where Playas de Castellón FS twice, Interviú Madrid on three occasions, and Barcelona have been European champions twice.